Taipingjing: The Wang Ming edition

-There was no definitive modern version of the Taipingjing until 1960, when Wang Ming published the Taipingjing Hejiao.
+There was no definitive modern edition of the Taipingjing until 1960, when Wang Ming published the Taipingjing Hejiao.
 The Taiping Jing once contained 170 chapters divided into 10 parts (each containing 17 chapters).
 Each "part" is labelled by the ten Celestial Stems.
 However. the first two parts (37 chapters) and the last three parts (the last 51 chapters) are missing in Ming's modern edition.
 So, in actuality, only five parts remain, and of these parts, certain chapters have not been accounted for.
 Ming's edition also includes "Magic Texts" (divided into four chapters and 2133 magic characters) and some images.
 Some chapters follow the form of a dialogue between the Heavenly Teacher and the six zhenren, while others stick to the essay format, containing methods, instructions or notes.
 Perhaps the Taipingjing had many authors, hence the various writing styles in the chapters.